Mar5Planet/simplesh-api/README.md

 This is the back-end API for the simplesh application.
 Once done completing setup with this API, please visit the front end repo [here](https://github.com/Mar5Planet/simplesh-frontend) for the front end React setup instructions.

+The simplesh application is designed to simplify conversations, their corresponding messages, and thoughts attributed to those messages.
+You may add conversations, visit existing conversations and add messages or thoughts.

 ## Requirements

 * [Ruby](https://www.ruby-lang.org/en/documentation/installation/) (Ruby 2.7.0)